seehorne/GetGrinnected/docs/android/home.md

 # Home

+!!! note

+    The first time you open the app, it will ask you for notification permissions.

+    These will be used to send you notifications about events that you follow, and nothing else.

 On the homescreen, you see what events are happening today.
 They are sorted by time.

 ## View event details